 1: About Hanauma Bay

-Why is Hanauma Bay so famous?
-Well, for one, it’s the only dedicated snorkeling beach on O‘ahu, run and regulated by the State of Hawai‘i.
-There’s an entry fee for nonresidents ($12) and a parking charge ($1 for residents / $3 for nonresidents), but along with that come dedicated lifeguards, clean bathroom facilities, environmental reef-safety programming, and access to the island’s most calm, protected bay.
+Why is the Hanauma Bay Nature Preserve so famous?
+Well, for one, it’s the only dedicated snorkeling beach on O‘ahu, run and regulated by the City & County of Honolulu (dept. of Parks & Recreation).
+There’s an entry fee for nonresidents ($25) and a parking charge ($1 for residents / $3 for nonresidents), but along with that come dedicated lifeguards, clean bathroom facilities, environmental reef-safety programming, and access to the island’s most calm, protected bay.

 Some history

-Hanamau Bay became a protected marine life conservation area and underwater park in 1967 but it wasn’t until 1990 that real efforts to restore its neglected and over-visited reefs were made.
-When the State took over, its goal was to integrate public access, reef restoration, and education.
+Hanauma Bay became a protected marine life conservation area and underwater park in 1967 but it wasn’t until 1990 that real efforts to restore its neglected and over-visited reefs were made.
+When the City & County of Honolulu took over, its goal was to integrate public access, reef restoration, and education.
 It forbade feeding the fish (once a beloved activity among Hanauma’s visitors) and incorporated educational programming about local marine life and reef ecosystems, which today are on display at the Visitor Center.

 The bay itself is part of the Koʻolau Volcano (one of two volcanoes that make up O‘ahu), and is the remnants of an old volcanic cone.
 Historically, the bay was an excellent area for fishing, and the Hawaiian royalty used Hanauma as a place of retreat.